opentripplanner/OpenTripPlanner/docs/Developers-Guide.md

 * Finally, if everything looks good, tag and push this release to make it official
     * `git tag -a vX.Y.Z -m "release X.Y.Z"`
     * `git push origin vX.Y.Z`
+    * `git push origin master`
     * Note that **only one** commit may have a particular non-snapshot version in the POM (this is the commit that should be tagged as the release)
     * Go to the [GitHub tags page](https://github.com/opentripplanner/OpenTripPlanner/tags) and use the `...` button to mark the new tag as a release.
     * Give the release a name like `v2.1.0 (March 2022)`
     * Optionally add a very condensed version of the changelog in the description box, with only the 5-10 most significant changes that might affect someone's choice to upgrade.
-    * Currently, pushing the tag does not trigger deployment of release Maven artifacts.
-This must be done manually.
-It can conceivably be configured to happen in the Actions scripts when any tag is pushed.
-* Deploy the build artifacts to Maven Central and GitHub
-    * While still on the tag commit, run `mvn deploy` after you have completed the local build as described above.
-    * This requires you to have the GPG keys and Maven repo credentials set up.
     * Attach the JAR files produced in `/target` to the GitHub release page you just created.
+* Check that the push triggered an Actions build and that it was uploaded to GHPR.
+    * Currently, pushing the tag does not trigger deployment of release Maven artifacts, only GHPR JARs.
+* Deploy the build artifacts to Maven Central and GitHub and Maven Central
+    * This step can get complicated and requires you to have the GPG keys and Maven repo credentials set up.
+    * Apply the changes recorded in https://github.com/opentripplanner/OpenTripPlanner/tree/signed-deploy-to-central
+    * While still on the tag commit, run `mvn deploy`.
 * Set up next development iteration
     * Add a new section header to `docs/Changelog.md` like `x.y+1.0-SNAPSHOT (in progress)`
     * Edit minor version in `pom.xml` to `x.y+1.0-SNAPSHOT`